Lens Thickness Calculator

 Edge Polishing

-Lens Thickness Calculator: A Guide to Understanding Eyeglass Lens Thickness
+Lens Thickness Calculator: A Guide to Eyeglass Lens Thickness Understanding

-Why Does Lens Thickness Matter?
+Why Is Lens Thickness Important?

 Lens thickness depends on several factors:

-How a Lens Thickness Calculator Works
+How a Lens Thickness Calculator Functions

 - Pupillary Distance (PD) – The distance between your pupils.

-- Lens material (e.g., 1.50 standard plastic, 1.67 high-index).
+- Material of lens (i.e., 1.50 standard plastic, 1.67 high-index).

 Example Calculation

-For a person with:
+For a patient with:

-- Prescription: -5.00 (myopia)
+- Prescription: -5.00 (near sightedness)

 - Lens Material: 1.60 High-Index